-Applicants interested in applying for EC funding in SFY 2025 must have submitted an ITA through the DNR's online system.
+Applicants interested in applying for EC funding in SFY 2026 must have submitted an ITA through the DNR's online system by the October 31, 2024, deadline.
 While there is no separate application for EC funding, additional EC-specific documentation will be required to be submitted along with the application.
-The application deadline for SFY 2025 is September 30, 2024.
+The application deadline for SFY 2026 is September 30, 2025.
 Biddable and approvable plans and specifications are also due to the DNR by the application deadline.